taman0753/Build-Test-Deploy/README.md

 SONAR_TOKEN :

-To generate a token, to go User > My Account > Security.
-Your existing tokens are listed here, each with a Revoke button.
+To generate a token, to go User > My Account > Security (on your sonar account) Your existing tokens are listed here, each with a Revoke button.

 The form at the bottom of the page allows you to generate new tokens.
 Once you click the Generate button, you will see the token value.
 Copy it immediately; once you dismiss the